 What is the Youngest Age to Ride a Motorcycle?

 Each country is different.
 But when you think of crazy motorcycle whizzing through and in between cars, a lot of people think Thailand.
 Plus, many people can’t afford cars there, so having a motorcycle makes a lot of sense.
+Of course, it needs to be registered.
 The age limit there is 15 years old.
 And as we discussed above, New York is 16

 Why Would You Want to Ride a Bike So Early In Life?